oduameh/node-course/docs/Instructions/keys-and-wallets.md

 :::tip

-This may take a second, don't panic.
+This query may take a moment to complete.

 :::

-You should see an output containing the TxHash, TxIx value, and the amount of ada contained on the UTxO in lovelaces.
+The output will display the TxHash, TxIx value, and the amount of ADA contained in the UTXO (in lovelaces):

 ![utxo1](/img/utxo1.png)

 :::note

-1000000 lovelaces equals 1 ada.
-When using `cardano-cli` we will always input values in lovelaces
+1,000,000 lovelaces equals 1 ADA.
+When using `cardano-cli`, always input values in lovelaces.

 :::

-Once you confirm that your wallet has a valid UTxO with an amount of ada associated with it, we will craft and submit a simple transaction using `cardano-cli`.
+Confirm the wallet has a valid UTXO with an amount of ADA, then craft and submit a simple transaction using `cardano-cli`.

-First, create a directory to house your transaction files:
+Create a directory for transaction files:

 ```
 mkdir ~/preview/tx
 cd ~/preview/tx
 ```

-For this first transaction, we are going to send a small amount of ada from 'wallet1' to 'wallet2'.
+Send a small amount of ADA from wallet1 to wallet2.

-Build the transaction
+Build the transaction:

 :::tip

-Please ensure you replace the carroted utxo hash text and the txix text with your actual utxo information obtained form the `query utxo` command we did earlier.
+Replace the placeholder UTXO hash and TxIx with the actual UTXO information obtained from the `query utxo` command.

 :::